 What are my peak and off-peak times for the WEL network on Get Shifty?

 Off-peak times: 9.30am to 5.30pm and 8pm to 10pm weekdays, 7am to 10pm weekends.
 Peak times: 7am to 9.30am and 5.30pm to 8pm weekdays.
 Night times: 10pm to 7am weekdays and weekends.

 What are the rates for Get Shifty?

-To find out your Get Shifty rates for the WEL network, or to see if it’s right for you, give us a call on 0800 1000 60 between 8am-7pm, Monday to Friday.
+To find out your Get Shifty rates for the WEL network, give us a call on 0800 1000 60 between 8am-7pm, Monday to Friday.
 Or download our full rates for residential customers in the Hamilton region.

 *Source: EA Retail Dashboards - Residential Consumption 2019